makeruniverse/docs/docs/tools/maker-tools.md

 Get started today and meet our [maker experts](../team/team.md) that will support you.

-# Workstations

-Workstations are our stationary computers with pre-installed software for free usage.

 ## Modeler Workstation

 The Modeler Workstation is our stationary computer in the Maker Studio that allows to create models, and to preapare various kinds of prints.